jerseycheese/BootHillGM/Docs/UserStories.md

   - Ensure inventory and money totals update correctly after transactions **Status:** Not yet implemented.

-- [ ] As a player, I want items mentioned in the narrative to be automatically added to my inventory, so that my inventory reflects my character's acquisitions during the story.
-  **Test Plan:**
-  - Test various narrative scenarios where items are acquired
-  - Verify that mentioned items appear in the inventory after the relevant narrative
-  - Check that the UI provides feedback when new items are added (e.g., a notification)
-  - Ensure that the inventory update doesn't interrupt the game flow **Status:** Not yet implemented.

 - [ ] As a player, I want to see a visual notification when new items are added to my inventory, so that I'm aware of my character's changing possessions without constantly checking the inventory.
   **Test Plan:**
   - Implement and test a notification system for inventory updates
   - Verify that notifications are visible but not intrusive
   - Check that notifications accurately reflect inventory changes
   - Ensure that multiple rapid inventory changes are handled appropriately **Status:** Not yet implemented.

+- [ ] As a player, I want to have the option to end combat early if my opponent agrees, so that I can resolve conflicts peacefully when possible.
+  **Test Plan:**
+  - Implement a "Call Truce" button in the combat interface
+  - Verify that using this option prompts the AI to consider ending the combat
+  - Ensure that combat can end early if the AI agrees to the truce **Status:** Not yet implemented.

 ### Game State